elenaferr0/tsp-optimization/report/sections/exact.typ

 This section provides an overview of some details regarding the exact approach, including certain aspects of the practical implementation.

 === Graph representation <sec:graph>
 A `Graph` class is used to represent the problem instances, containing a vector of `Node` objects, each representing a hole in the board.
-The solution representation used throughout this project is indeed the path representation.
+The solution encoding used throughout this project is indeed the path representation.
 This class provides a convenient way to read input instances from files and store both the coordinates of points and their Euclidean distance.

 === Formulations